Dean Stockwell: 1952–1968: Adult career and hiatus

 Stockwell married actress Millie Perkins on April 15, 1960.
-That year, he played coal miner Walter Morel's son Paul Morel in the British film Sons and Lovers, with Trevor Howard and Wendy Hiller.
+That year, he played coalminer Walter Morel's son Paul Morel in the British film Sons and Lovers, with Trevor Howard and Wendy Hiller.
 He later called it "a very delightful film to do".
-He continued to work mostly on television, including episodes of Checkmate, The DuPont Show with June Allyson, Outlaws, Alfred Hitchcock Presents, Hallmark Hall of Fame (The Joke and the Valley), Bus Stop, The Twilight Zone ("A Quality of Mercy"), Alcoa Premiere, The Alfred Hitchcock Hour, and The Dick Powell Theatre.
+He continued to work mostly on television, including episodes of Checkmate, The DuPont Show with June Allyson, Outlaws, Alfred Hitchcock Presents, Hallmark Hall of Fame ("The Joke and the Valley"), Bus Stop, The Twilight Zone ("A Quality of Mercy"), Alcoa Premiere, The Alfred Hitchcock Hour, and The Dick Powell Theatre.
 He appeared with Millie Perkins on Wagon Train as the lead character in the episode "The Will Santee Story".

 In 1962, Stockwell and Perkins divorced.
-He appeared in an adaptation of Eugene O'Neill's play Long Day's Journey Into Night with Katharine Hepburn, Ralph Richardson and Jason Robards, under the direction of Sidney Lumet.
+He appeared in an adaptation of Eugene O'Neill's play Long Day's Journey into Night with Katharine Hepburn, Ralph Richardson, and Jason Robards, under the direction of Sidney Lumet.
 He later called it "as intense and rewarding an experience as I've had."
-He subsequently guest starred on Combat!, The Greatest Show on Earth, The Defenders, The Eleventh Hour, Kraft Suspense Theatre, Burke's Law, had a six-episode arc on Dr. Kildare, and had a supporting part in the feature Rapture (1965).
+He subsequently guest-starred on Combat!, The Greatest Show on Earth, The Defenders, The Eleventh Hour, Kraft Suspense Theatre, and Burke's Law, and had a six-episode arc on Dr. Kildare; he had a supporting part in the feature Rapture (1965).

 In the mid-1960s, Stockwell dropped out of show business, becoming active in the Topanga Canyon hippie subculture as a close friend of visual artists George Herms and Wallace Berman, fellow child actor and "dropout" Russ Tamblyn, and musician Neil Young.
 "I did some drugs and went to some love-ins," he later said.
 "The experience of those days provided me with a huge, panoramic view of my existence that I didn't have before.
 I have no regrets."
-Stockwell once said “The flower children and the love-ins … were the childhood I didn’t have."
+Stockwell once said, "The flower children and the love-ins … were the childhood I didn’t have."